Jayrikers/Phase3_Project/README.md

 Airline companies operate in a highly competitive market where customer satisfaction significantly impacts loyalty and revenue.
 The goal is to understand the factors influencing customer satisfaction and predict whether a customer is satisfied or dissatisfied based on service and flight-related attributes.

 ### Objectives
 1. Identify key factors that influence customer satisfaction.
 2. Develop a predictive model to classify customers as "Satisfied" or "Dissatisfied."
 3. Use insights from the model to inform business decisions and improve customer experience.

 ### Stakeholders
 Airline Management: Use the insights to enhance service delivery and improve overall satisfaction scores.
-Customer Service Team: Address pain points identified through the analysis, such as delays or service quality.
+Customer Service Team: Address main points identified through the analysis, such as delays or service quality.
 Marketing Team: Target dissatisfied customers with specific campaigns to improve retention.
 Operations Team: Optimize flight schedules and resource allocation to reduce delays and improve service metrics.